-Category 1: Award Special Condition - Withholding of Funds for BJA Action Plan Once awarded, each grant award will have in place a special condition withholding all but \$200,000, which will allow grantees to establish an action plan within 180 days of receiving final approval of the project's budget from the Office of the Chief Financial Officer (OCFO).
+Award Special Condition - Withholding of Funds for BJA Action Plan

+Once awarded, each grant award will have in place a special condition withholding all but \$200,000 and designating that the grantee establish an action plan within 180 days of receiving final approval of the project's budget from the Office of the Chief Financial Officer (OCFO).
 The recipient will not be authorized to obligate, expend, or draw down funds in excess of \$200,000 until BJA has reviewed and approved the action plan and a Grant Adjustment Notice has been issued and approved to remove the special condition.
 The action plan must include:

-- A comprehensive project work plan based on a guide provided by BJA's TTA provider-the Swift, Certain, and Fair Resource Center-which will guide each grantee in developing the action plan that incorporates the SCF principles and meets the objectives set forth above under Category 1.
-A completed action plan will include: - o A description of the problem and the data that led to its identification. - A research and evaluation model that identifies the solution(s) to be tested, intended outcomes, and evaluation metrics, including the research base for proposed strategies (See Appendix D). - A plan to implement the model, including agencies and actors responsible for revising or developing policy and changing practice. - An evaluation plan, to include ongoing analysis, monitoring, and assessment of the overall project impact. - A contract, memorandum of understanding, or other agreement that clearly delineates the role and responsibilities of the research partner, if applicable.
-This document should establish the authority of the research partner to access agency data, interview personnel, and monitor operations that are relevant to the evaluation of the initiative. - Letters of commitment from external agencies or organizations that are expected to participate in the project, to the extent that letters have not already been provided. - Demonstrated executive support and commitment of agency resources to the project.
+- A comprehensive project work plan based on a guide provided by the SCF Resource Center which will assist the grantee in developing an action plan that incorporates SCF principles and meets the objectives set forth above under Objectives and Deliverables.
+A completed action plan will include: - A description of the problem and the data that led to its identification. - A research and evaluation model that identifies the solution(s) to be tested, intended outcomes, and evaluation metrics, including the research basis for proposed strategies (see Appendix C). - A plan to implement the model, including agencies and actors responsible for revising or developing policy and changing practice. - An evaluation plan, to include ongoing analysis, monitoring, and assessment of the overall project impact. - A contract, memorandum of understanding, or other agreement that clearly delineates the role and responsibilities of the research partner.
+This document should establish the authority of the research partner to access agency data, interview personnel, and monitor operations that are relevant to the evaluation of the initiative.

+- Letters of commitment from external agencies or organizations that are expected to participate in the project, to the extent that letters have not already been provided. - Demonstrated executive support and commitment of agency resources to the project.

-For additional information on cost sharing and match, see the DOJ Grants Financial Guide at https://ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.3b.htm.
+For additional information on cost sharing and match, see the DOJ Grants Financial Guide at https://oip.gov/financialguide/DOJ/PostawardRequirements/chapter3.3b.htm.